MarinaShmovganets/lighthouse/readme.md

 ## Lighthouse Integrations in Web Perf services
 This section details services that have integrated Lighthouse data.
 If you're working on a cool project integrating Lighthouse and would like to be featured here, file an issue to this repo or tweet at us [@_____lighthouse](https://twitter.com/____lighthouse)!

-* **[Alertdesk](https://www.alertdesk.com/)** - Alertdesk is based on Lighthouse and helps you to keep track of your site’s quality & performance.
-Run daily quality & performance tests from both Mobile and Desktop and dive into the powerful & intuitive reports.
-You can also monitor your uptime (every minute - 24/7) & domain health.
-Alertdesk is a paid product with a free 14-day trial.

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

 * **[HTTPArchive](http://httparchive.org/)** - HTTPArchive tracks how the web is built by crawling 500k pages with Web Page Test, including Lighthouse results, and stores the information in BigQuery where it is [publicly available](https://discuss.httparchive.org/t/quickstart-guide-to-exploring-the-http-archive/682).